-Thanks for Doc Emer for Grand Rounds and for featuring my post on Slideshare and Life Hacks for Doctors.
+Thanks to Doc Gurley for Grand Rounds and for including my post on Three Visions of the Future of Healthcare.

 Hemodialysis is a process of cleaning and filtering the blood using a dialysis machine (a "man made kidney").
 For people with renal failure, dialysis is lifesaving.
 (This posting will only discuss hemodialysis.
 Peritoneal dialysis is another form ...